 Sleep Position and Mattress Fit

-A sagging mattress or stomach-down sleep can twist the lower back.
-Small changes in pillows and mattress support can ease morning soreness.
+A sagging mattress or sleeping face down can twist the lower back all night.
+Small adjustments to your pillow setup and mattress support often take the edge off morning stiffness.

 Stress and Muscle Tension

-Stress keeps muscles on alert.
-Tight muscles tire faster and can turn normal movement into a painful effort.
+Stress keeps your muscles on alert.
+Tight muscles tire faster, and that fatigue can turn a simple bend or reach into a painful effort.

-Feeling unable to stand up straight due to lower back pain often points to a protective muscle spasm or a joint that is not moving well.
-Sometimes a disc or nerve is also involved.
+Feeling unable to stand up straight because of lower back pain usually points to a protective muscle spasm or a joint that has stopped moving freely.
+Sometimes a disc or nerve is involved too.
+If straightening up makes you grab the counter or hold your breath, that is a signal to get a careful exam rather than push through it.

-Pain is usually called chronic when it lasts more than three months or keeps coming back.
-A plan for chronic back pain relief starts with a clear history, movement testing, and steady progress on strength and flexibility.
+Pain is generally called chronic when it lasts more than three months or keeps coming back after it seems to settle.
+A good plan for persistent low back pain starts with a clear history, hands-on movement testing, and steady progress on strength and flexibility.

-Many people improve when care targets both the painful area and the habits that feed the pain.
-Lasting pain relief also looks at posture, sleep, and daily pacing, so results hold up on busy days.
+People tend to improve fastest when care addresses both the painful area and the habits feeding the pain.
+Lasting relief also looks at posture, sleep, and daily pacing, so the results hold up on busy days and not just on quiet ones.
+If your pain flares often, guided care is a smart next step instead of another round of guesswork.

 How Core Medical Center Can Help